cShirley14/clouddruid/src/content/post/24-3-31-week-in-review/index.md

 ### Special Characters

-I stumbled across and article reviewing the [origins of special characters](https://buttondown.email/hillelwayne/archive/why-do-regexes-use-and-as-line-anchors/) in Regex.
+I stumbled across an article reviewing the [origins of special characters](https://buttondown.email/hillelwayne/archive/why-do-regexes-use-and-as-line-anchors/) in Regex.
 Regex is super powerful, useful, and can feel like an esoteric language at times.
 I have only done a cursory glance of this article, but Hillel Wayne's deep historical dive looks super fascinating!